Nikki Fox: Career

 Nikki Fox has a B.A.
-(Hons) in music from Brunel University and has studied theory, piano, opera, composition, analysis and criticism of 20th-century music.
+(Hons) in music from Brunel University and has studied music theory, piano, opera, composition, analysis and criticism of 20th-century music.

 She began working at BBC Radio Cambridgeshire on the Peterborough Breakfast Show, presenting Fox's What's On Guide, as well as competitions and she then won a place on a Channel 4 Disability Researcher Training Scheme and started working at Maverick TV, Channel 4 and ITV.
 In 2010, Nikki was a researcher and co-presenter on Gok Wan's How to Look Good Naked with a Disability, a Channel 4 show.

 She has been nominated for Best On Screen talent at the Cultural Diversity Network Awards in 2010.
 Fox researched and presented a major documentary for BBC Radio 5 Live, Beyond Disability: The Adventures of a Blue Badger where she set out to discover what it is really like being disabled in the UK in 2012.
 It won a Sony accolade and the 2012 New York Festivals Radio Programme and Promotion Awards.'

 In June 2014 she was appointed disability news correspondent for the BBC.
 Fox said: "I am beyond excited to be joining BBC News and am thrilled to be able to work as part of a specialist team of journalists, dedicated to the reporting of disability issues for a national audience, in a new and fresh way."

 In 2015 she won a New York Festival Radio Award for Learning to Walk Again, a radio programme she presented for BBC Radio 5 Live.

 In 2016, she was awarded as Journalist of the Year at the 2016 European Diversity Awards.
 Also that year she joined the BBC Watchdog team as a presenter and appeared on an episode of BBC's Celebrity Mastermind.